dolthub/query-faq-toy/README.md

 expensive way.

-The plans below compare a tablescan that will read every row with the index range scan machinery, versus reading every row:
+The plans below compare a tablescan that will read every row with the index range scan machinery, versus reading every row as an unordered scan:

 ```
 Project